telerik/xamarin-forms-docs/controls/dataform/dataform-globalization.md

 ### 1. Add resource files for the different cultures and fill in the values for the respective languages:

 In case you would like the RadDataForm control to support two languages - English and Spanish - you should add a couple of resource files, for example - *DataFormResources.resx* and *DataFormResources.es.resx*.
-The former will contain the values in English and the latter the values in German.
+The former will contain the values in English and the latter the values in Spanish.
 Here is an example:

 ![Resources added](images/dataformresources.png)